-Before coming to the Bar, Scott worked as a paralegal in the public law team of Irwin Mitchell LLP, specialising in mental capacity proceedings in the Court of Protection and judicial review concerning health and social welfare.
-Scott also worked as a paralegal at Slater and Gordon (UK) LLP in civil actions arising from sexual and physical abuse, in cases against private organisations, public bodies and individuals.
+Before coming to the Bar, Scott worked as a paralegal in the public law team of Irwin Mitchell, specialising in mental capacity proceedings in the Court of Protection and judicial review concerning health and social welfare.
+Scott also worked as a paralegal at Slater and Gordon in civil actions arising from sexual and physical abuse.

 During his studies, Scott spent time as an intern at the Cambodian Centre for Human Rights, where he prepared case studies on human rights violations and attended the Khmer Rouge genocide trial.
-Scott also sat on referral order panels for the Youth Offending Team and volunteered in a pro bono capacity with the National Centre for Domestic Violence.
+Scott also sat on referral order panels for the Youth Offending Team and volunteered with the National Centre for Domestic Violence.

 Court of Protection

-Scott is developing a broad Court of Protection practice.
-He has represented clients in applications concerning deputyships and cases involving the Deprivation of Liberty Safeguards.
+Scott represents clients across the full range of Court of Protection proceedings.
+He has acted in matters ranging from deputyship applications to best interests proceedings concerning welfare decisions and the Deprivation of Liberty Safeguards.
 He brings his past experience as a paralegal specialising in Court of Protection proceedings to his work.